Willy-McNamara/FEC/README.md

 <img src="https://github.com/Willy-McNamara/FEC/blob/main/FECMockUp.png" width=500px/>

 # Diagramming and Planning
-Here is a look at some of my planning and visualization before diving into the build.
+Here is a look at some of my planning and visualization before diving into the build, including wire frames and what became a very helpful react component/state tree.

 <img src="http://g.recordit.co/utRjzHaYYP.gif" width=500px/>